ianarsenault-tn/Plex-Discord-Music-Bot/README.md

     ```
 ________________________________________
 ## Ubuntu Troubleshooting
-If you get `No matching distribution found for python-plexapi` or `externally-managed-environment`, use these steps:
+If you get `No matching distribution found for python-plexapi`, `externally-managed-environment`, or `PyNaCl library needed in order to use voice`, use these steps:

 ```sh
 sudo apt update